 Since $\theta\in(0,\bar a_m)$, it follows that (\ref{410}) does not admit any positive root $\bar c_0$.
 This finishes our claim.
 Therefore, when $v=r$, there is the only one steady state $(0,r)$ to (\ref{IFD}) for $\theta\in(0,\bar a_m)$.

-We further claim that there does not exist $\theta^*>0$ such that for $\theta\in(0,\theta^*)$, (\ref{SSS}) admits the positive solution $(u,v)$.
+We further claim that there exists $\theta^*>0$ such that for any $\theta\in(0,\theta^*)$, (\ref{SSS}) does not admit the positive spiky solution $(u^*_s,v_s^*)$.
 If not, we denote $(u_s^*,v_s^*)$ as the steady states to (\ref{IFD}), then we have the following balancing conditions:

 Similarly, we consider the leading order term of $u_s^*$ is $u_0^*=\tilde c_{0}e^{-\frac{1}{2}\sum\limits_{i=1}^nh_m^{(i)}\chi(x-x^{(i)}_m)^2}$ and $v_s^*$ has the form of $v_s^*=\tilde Cr$, where $\tilde C$ is a constant needs to be determined.
 We substitute them into (\ref{twobalance}) to obtain